EMDR Recent Traumatic Episode &

 About The Presenter

 Reg Morrow Robinson has been a practicing therapist for 30 years.
 She has worked with crisis over her career, was introduced to EMDR therapy in 1995, became an EMDRIA consultant in 2000 and a basic trainer in 2008.
 In 2012 she became an EMDR R-TEP/G-TEP trainer.
-Reg has long had an interest in EMDR early interventions and will be chairing a panel at the EMDR Early Intervention Summit April 22, 2018: US based community response networks.
+Reg has long had an interest in EMDR early interventions and chaired a panel at the EMDR Early Intervention Summit April 22, 2018: US based community response networks.
 Reg is passionate about building community capacity to respond to manmade and natural disasters plus applying EMDR in a time efficient manner to anyone impacted by an overwhelming experience.

 8:00 am – 8:30 am Registration, coffee and housekeeping